-Later we made an expedition to Cliff House, about six miles from San Francisco, doing the distance partly by Cliff House is an hotel car, and partly by carriage.
-The interest there is situated facing the Pacific Ocean. centred on two or three rocks about a quarter of a mile off, out at sea; on and about these rocks we saw scores of seals disporting themselves.
-There must have been between two and three hundred of them; they are protected by the United States Government, and not allowed to be killed.
+Later we made an expedition to Cliff House, about six miles from San Francisco, doing the distance partly by Cliff House is an hotel car, and partly by carriage. situated facing the Pacific Ocean.
+The interest there is centred on two or three rocks about a quarter of a mile off, out at sea; on and about these rocks we saw scores There must have been of seals disporting themselves. between two and three hundred of them; they are protected by the United States Government, and not allowed to be killed.
 We were much amused at seeing them crawling about the rocks, and taking headers into the water; we continually heard their barks in the distance.
 Walking up to the signal station, we had a good view from there of the "Golden Gate," as the entrance into San Francisco Bay is called; and, after duly admiring it, we crossed the sand hills, and so, rejoining our carriage, returned to the city.
-The next morning, June 4th, we called upon Mr. Powell, Bank of British but found that the latter had gone to England.
+The next morning, June 4th, we called upon Mr. Powell, Bank of British Columbia, General Hutchinson (both in California Street), and on Mr. Coleman, of the Pacific Transfer Agency, but found that the latter had gone to England.